Dufaycolor

 In AP magazine for August 24th 1949, a Gifford Boyd advertisement lists Dufay Colour Flat Film, 3½"x2½" at 9s.11d (50p), ¼plate size at 14s.6d (73p), 9x12cm at 15s.3d (76p) & ½plate at 31s.6d (£1.58p).
 Dufaycolour Films, 120/620 cost 8s.9d each (44p), 18 exposure 35mm reloads cost 5s.9d (29p).
 The Johnsons processing outfit cost 10s.6d (53p).

-To the left is a Dufaycolor advertisement taken from Amateur Photographer for August 31st 1949.
+Dufaycolor advertisement taken from Amateur Photographer for August 31st 1949.

 Dufay also sold black & white Orthochromatic film, as shown in this November 'Photography' advert sponsoring photographic competitions during 1951.

-A Lewis & Newcombe advert in AP for 21st December 1949 also lists 120 roll film Dufay black & white Panchromatic film, 4 for 11s/8d plus 6d postage, so effectively 3/- each roll (15p).
+In AP for 21st December 1949, Lewis & Newcombe advertise Dufay black & white Panchromatic 120 roll film (as above), 4 for 11s/8d plus 6d postage, so effectively 3/- each roll (15p).

-120 Ilford Selochrome (orthochromatic) is priced in the same advert at 10s/4d for 4 plus 6d postage, so effectively 2s/8d each (13.5p).
+Its probable that both the Dufay ortho' and pan' films were rebranded Ilford films.
+120 Ilford Selochrome (orthochromatic) is priced in the same 1949 advert at 10s/4d for 4 plus 6d postage, effectively 2s/8d each roll (13.5p).

 Thanks to Brian Wilkinson for donating a small 4 sided leaflet (140mm by 206mm), printed in England for Dufay-Chromex Ltd; perhaps July 1938, describing 6 different viewers for Dufaycolor roll film transparencies.